karmaester/Private-Events/README.md

-# Members Only
+# Private Events

-> Made as a practice for authentication in rails using devise.
-It allows you to create new users, edit them, add posts and edit them.
-You only can see the email of the user who wrote the post if you are logged in.
+> Made as a practice for association in rails.
+It allows you to create events, edit them, invite and uninvite other users.
+You only can see the New Event button if you are logged in.

 ![screenshot](app/assets/images/screenshot1.png)